grincc/grin-wallet-api-tutorial/readme.md

 ]
 ```

-- The first element is a boolean element and indicates whether the data was successfully refreshed from the node (note this may be false even if the `refresh_from_node` argument was set to true.
+-The first element is a boolean element and indicates whether the data was successfully refreshed from the node (note: this may be false even if the `refresh_from_node` argument was set to true.)
-- The second element contains the Summary Wallet Information.
+-The second element contains the Summary Wallet Information.

 Again, you can use `jq` to parse the output; if you want to know whether or not the data was successfully refreshed from the node you can do it like this: